TheArturthur/CoppermindScraper/Cosmere/Isles of the Emberdark.md

 In the second narrative, Starling, a Yolish Dragon, is exiled from Yolen twelve years before the events of the story, and eventually becomes lieutenant of a ship that flies in the [[Cognitive Realm\|Cognitive Realm]], which is owned by [[Xisis\|Xisis]].

 ## Synopsis
+>“
-*All his life, Sixth of the Dusk has been a traditional trapper of Aviar—the supernatural birds his people bond with—on the deadly island of Patji.
-Then one fateful night he propels his people into a race to modernize before they can be conquered by the Ones Above, invaders from the stars who want to exploit the Aviar.*
+\-All his life, Sixth of the Dusk has been a traditional trapper of Aviarthe supernatural birds his people bond withon the deadly island of Patji.
+Then one fateful night he propels his people into a race to modernize before they can be conquered by the Ones Above, invaders from the stars who want to exploit the Aviar.
-*But it’s a race they’re losing, and Dusk fears his people will lose themselves in the effort.
-When a chance comes to sail into the expanse of the emberdark beyond a mystical portal, Dusk sets off to find his people’s salvation with only a canoe, his birds, and all the grit and canniness of a Patji trapper.*
+But it’s a race they’re losing, and Dusk fears his people will lose themselves in the effort.
+When a chance comes to sail into the expanse of the emberdark beyond a mystical portal, Dusk sets off to find his people’s salvation with only a canoe, his birds, and all the grit and canniness of a Patji trapper.
-*Elsewhere in the emberdark is a young dragon chained in human form: Starling of the starship *Dynamic*.
+Elsewhere in the emberdark is a young dragon chained in human form: Starling of the starship Dynamic.
 She and her ragtag crew of exiles are deep in debt and on the brink of losing their freedom.
-So when she finds an ancient map to a hidden portal between the emberdark and the physical realm, she seizes the chance at a lucrative discovery.*
+So when she finds an ancient map to a hidden portal between the emberdark and the physical realm, she seizes the chance at a lucrative discovery.
-*These unlikely allies might just be the solution to each other’s crisis.
-In their search for independence, Dusk and Starling face perilous bargains, poisonous politics, and the destructive echo of a dead god.*
+These unlikely allies might just be the solution to each other’s crisis.
+In their search for independence, Dusk and Starling face perilous bargains, poisonous politics, and the destructive echo of a dead god.
-*Sanderson expands his thrilling novella “Sixth of the Dusk” into a mythic novel of legends, lore, and warring galactic superpowers.*
+Sanderson expands his thrilling novella “Sixth of the Dusk” into a mythic novel of legends, lore, and warring galactic superpowers.